From BR Bullpen

 - Born May 20, 1931 in Liberty, MO USA

 - Died September 7, 1982 in St. Louis, MO USA

 Biographical Information

 Ken Boyer, the 1964 National League MVP, played 15 seasons in the big leagues as a third baseman.
 He won five Gold Gloves and was the pre-eminent third baseman in the league in the late 1950s and early 1960s.
 He was named to seven All-Star teams, in 1956 and from 1959 to 1964.

 Ken Boyer is the brother of major leaguers Clete Boyer, Cloyd Boyer, minor leaguers Wayne Boyer, Lynn Boyer, Len Boyer and Ron Boyer, the father of Dave Boyer and the uncle of Mickey Boyer.
-Boyer spent two seasons as a St. Louis Cardinals coach and two and a half as their manager, finishing as high as third in 1979.
+Boyer spent two seasons as a St. Louis Cardinals coach in 1971 and 1972 and two and a half as their manager, from 1978 to 1980, finishing as high as third in 1979.
 His players included Ted Simmons, Keith Hernandez, and an elderly Lou Brock.

 His Gray Ink total of 138 is close to the average Hall of Famer total of 144.
 In Hall of Fame voting by the BBWAA, Ken Boyer got as high as 25% in 1988, one vote higher than Ron Santo had that year.
 In the 2005 Veterans Committee voting, Boyer received 19%, and was 11th in the voting, behind Roger Maris and Marty Marion